bogosorter/vortex/README.md

 - Mark trailers differently (for an example see podclock)
 - Separate episodes from different seasons
 - Remove linear gradient gap on unfolded player
+- Display show loading spinner from search
+- Only show one splash screen (instead of native + custom)